 “For what can be known about God is plain to them, because God has shown it to them.
 Ever since the creation of the world his invisible nature, namely, his eternal power and deity, has been clearly perceived in the things that have been made.
 So they are without excuse.” – Romans 1:19-20

 The person doing natural theology would recognize that before these words were ever written, they were capable of gazing upon the wonder of the created order and readily acknowledge the comprehensive contingency surrounding them.
 The contingency of the natural world whets the aesthetic appetite of the intentionally rational intellect to further seek the Being which all created being participates.
-This phenomenological experience between the personal subject and divine object of faith, mediated through the gratuity of creation, is why the philosophy of Plato, without access to divine revelation recognizes the very thing that the scriptures testify concerning created reality.
+This phenomenological experience between the personal subject and divine object of faith, mediated through the gratuity of creation, is why the philosophy of Plato, for example, without access to divine revelation recognizes the very thing that the scriptures testify concerning created reality.
 Although ancient philosophers were without the written revelation of the Bible, they are able to properly identify that the natural order is not in and of itself independent of a supernatural agent.
-To be sure, without the revelation of God ancient philosophers continually fell into error, but the obviousness of natural theology as a branch of metaphysical investigations should be apparent, not only from history and scripture, but the necessary affirmation of Church tradition and the magisterial teaching.
+To be sure, without the revelation of God ancient philosophers continually fell into error, but the obviousness of natural theology as a branch of metaphysical investigations should be apparent, not only from history and scripture, but the necessary affirmation of Church tradition and magisterial teaching.

 Those Presuppositionalists that would reject the necessary and proper use of natural theology for apologetic purposes seem to read the key passages of scripture highlighted above to mean that God can be known through creation only after such a truth claim has been found in the Bible.
 On the Presuppositionalist view, then, the justification required to know that reality is purely contingent and at every moment conserved by God is suspended until such truths are transcribed onto parchment by a prophet or Apostle, and all the relevant circumstances for the canonization of Scripture are met.
 Following this, justification must wait a bit longer until the Protestant canon of Scripture is created in order to compete with the Catholic canon of Scripture, which had been the authoritative collection for roughly 1,500 years.